egch/azure-az104-flashcards/Docker.md

 The containers in a container group share a lifecycle, resources, local network, and storage volumes.

 Multi-container groups are currently restricted to Linux containers.

+_Init containers run to completion before the application container or containers start.
+Similar to Kubernetes init containers, use one or more init containers to perform initialization logic for your app containers, such as setting accounts, running setup scripts, or configuring databases._

 ### Credits
 [Running the NGINX Server in a Docker Container](https://www.baeldung.com/linux/nginx-docker-container)